avlad171/ToyBattlesHQ/doc/cgd_manager.md

 ### Install requirements for python and generate executable
 1) `python -m pip install -r requirements.txt`
-2) `pyinstaller --onefile --windowed --name "CgdManager" ImportCgdDialog.py` The final executable will be inside the new `dist` folder.
+2) `python -m PyInstaller --onefile --windowed --name CgdManager --add-binary "DipMaker.exe;."
+ImportCgdDialog.py` The final executable will be inside the new `dist` folder.
 This is a standalone exe that you can run directly.

 ## Overview